tw-andrereis/tw-andrereis/README.md

 - 👋 Hi, I’m André Reis and I am a Developer Consultant.
 - 👀 I’m interested in web and mobile application development.
-- 🌱 I’m currently learning TDD and improving coding good practices.
+- 🌱 I’m currently learning and improving my skills on TDD, pair programming and coding good practices.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 tw-andrereis/tw-andrereis is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.